mroberts1/BOOTSTRA.386/manual/index.md

 "Why of course, I'd be glad to" as Grace gets up and heads to the black board.

-The next 90 minutes we get a tour de force of Fitts Law on the keyboard home row, GOMS  efficiency models, KLM timing routines that harken back to Taylor's Scientific Management, all the dead-end ideas we were trying to run away from.
+The next 90 minutes we get a tour de force of Fitt's Law on the keyboard home row, GOMS  efficiency models, KLM timing routines that harken back to Taylor's Scientific Management, all the dead-end ideas we were trying to run away from.

 Various office members excused themselves in murmurs as the night wore on.
 The clock struck 1:00 AM as Grace concluded and excused herself as well.